Theodore "T-Bag" Bagwell: Season 4

 In the following episodes, T-Bag appears mainly in scenes at Gate, where he continues to play a salesman.
 It is established that, together with Gretchen, he is planning on double crossing Michael and his team after they steal Scylla, in order to sell it to a Chinese crime syndicate for 125 million dollars.
-By the episode "Quiet Riot", it becomes apparent that Gretchen is clearly the more ruthless and devoted to the plan, while T-Bag begins to grow increasingly attached to his new life and his dialogue shows that he wishes that he actually was Cole Pffeifer rather than Theodore Bagwell.
+By the episode "Quiet Riot", it becomes apparent that Gretchen is clearly the more ruthless and devoted to the plan, while T-Bag begins to grow increasingly attached to his new life and his dialogue shows that he wishes that he actually was Cole Pfeiffer rather than Theodore Bagwell.
 Because of this, the character often shows a softer side in this part of the season.
 For instance after he learns about the death of Bellick, T-Bag seems to be somewhat upset, despite the nature of their relationship in past seasons.
 However, he is still shown as intent on exacting revenge on Michael.
 T-Bag and Gretchen are waiting in T-Bag's office with machine guns in "Selfless" prepared to ambush the Scylla team when they return.
 When T-Bag's boss Mr. White spots Gretchen's gun under the table, she takes the entire company hostage.
 Seeing his chance at a new life at Gate being destroyed forever, T-Bag reluctantly helps her take the GATE employees hostage, but in the same episode T-Bag is arrested by Trishanne (who is actually an under-cover federal agent sent by Homeland Security agent Don Self).
 At the end of the episode, Michael's team is successful in getting Scylla and hands it over to Self who, in the episode's twist ending, betrays everyone and steals Scylla.
 After Self murders Trishanne, he forces T-Bag to help him track down Gretchen by giving him the home address of her sister Rita and daughter Emily, whom T-Bag holds hostage while Gretchen and Self find a new buyer for Scylla.
 In the episode "Just Business", T-Bag continues to mourn the loss of his new life.
 When a bible salesman asks to come in, T-Bag believes him to be a Company agent and takes him hostage.
 After saying he wanted to be Cole Pffeifer and not Theodore Bagwell, he is about to kill the man when Rita tells him not to, saying that he has a chance for a new life.
 So he lets Rita and Emily go and unties the man, only to be knocked unconscious, proving that the man was a Company agent.